RuiboZhang98/CIBMTR_post_hct_survival/ModelingApproach.md

 #### Other Considerations

-In addition to fitting multiple models, we will consider:
+In addition to fitting multiple models, we experiment with the following:
 * Different methods of imputing missing data.
-** Train a predictive model to impute missing values
+    * Train predictive model to impute missing values
+    * Try `IterativeImputer` from `scikit-learn`.
 * Feature Selection and Engineering
-** Try dropping some highly-correlated features
+    * Try dropping some highly-correlated features
-** Try dropping low-variance features, or binning low-variance features together
+    * Try dropping low-variance features, or binning low-variance features together